gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.FileInfoExt.md

 ## FileInfoExt.IsNewerMelonMod(this FileInfo) Method

-(Cross-Game compatible) Returns whether or not this File has a reference to the newer MelonLoader.dll (For MelonLoader 3.0 and up)
+Returns whether or not this File has a reference to the newer MelonLoader.dll (For MelonLoader 3.0 and up)

 ```csharp
 public static bool IsNewerMelonMod(this System.IO.FileInfo fileInfo);